 Users with no permissions

-If an Aha! user attempts to view a product to which they have no permissions, they will be presented with a notification screen.
-The screen provides an email address of an account administrator at their company who can adjust their product permissions.
+If an Aha! user attempts to view a product to which they have no permissions, they will be presented with a notification page.
+The page provides an email address of an account administrator at their company who can adjust their product permissions.

 Bulk edit user permissions

 To bulk edit user permissions, go to Settings > Account > Users.
 Select the checkbox next to any name.
 The bulk edit button will appear at the top of the user list.

 Account administrators can export a complete list of users in their account to a CSV file for better visibility and monitoring of the Aha! user community.
 Go to Settings > Account > Users to find the Export Users button.